bitbckt/vivaldi/README.md

 J. Ledlie, P. Gardner, and M. Seltzer.
 Network Coordinates in the Wild.
 In _Proc. of NSDI_, 2007.

+S. Lee, Z. Zhang, S. Sahu, and D. Saha.
+On Suitability of Euclidean Embedding forHost-based Network Coordinate System.
+In _IEEE/ACM Transactions on Networking_, Feb.
+2010.

 P. Ekstrom.
 Better Than Average.
 In _Embedded Systems Programming_, Nov.
 2000.